DaoraDio/Fight-Lights-Pico/README.md

 - Choose rainbow effect when buttons are not pressed
 - Disable background color temporarily when a button is pressed
 - Increase or decrease brightness on bootup or during play
-- Enter idle mode after any number of seconds
+- Enter idle mode after any number of seconds and display different animations
-- Display different animations in idle mode
 - Create custom profiles
 - Select custom profiles during play
 - Add custom animations and play them when doing certain inputs